carrot-ar/carrot/README.md

 <a href=""><img src="https://codecov.io/gh/carrot-ar/carrot/branch/master/graph/badge.svg" alt="code coverage"></a>
 </p>

+Carrot is an easy-to-use, real-time framework for building multiplayer applications in Augmented Reality.
+Currently, not many AR frameworks exist with multiplayer in mind.
+There are a few reasons for this, with the most important being the difficulty of resolving location to an acceptable degree of accuracy with traditional GPS based coordinates.
+This is where Carrot flourishes.

+By implementing the Picnic Protocol into the server and client's respective frameworks, we have decreased the error size for location resolution from 10-65 meters with GPS down to less than one foot.
+This enables developers (i.e. you) to focus on creating applications with rich content and need not worry about the finer details such as cross-device accuracy and networking.

 ## Response Groups
 The broadcast module, available in all controller implementations, has a few options for narrowing down which clients to send a message to.
 Since all clients have a session associated with them, there is a 1-to-1 relationship between sessions and clients.
 Thus, every client has a `SessionToken` which is accessible within the client and within the session store.